Principles of Marketing (Tuck 002)

 The objectives of the course are:

 - To introduce you to the key elements in developing a marketing strategy and planning a marketing program.
-We will cover topics such as customer segmentation, positioning, branding, consumer research, pricing, marketing communications, new product development, and channel strategy.

 The course is open only to seniors, juniors and sophomores.
 Registration priority is given to students by class year, seniors having the highest priority.
 The course is not eligible for the Non-Recording Option.